 Call +44(0)1753 722060

-- Perhaps customer complaints are rising due to poor picking accuracy and / or poor stock accuracy
+• Customer complaints rising due to poor picking accuracy and/or poor stock accuracy

 We audit your operations against best practice and highlight areas for improvement.
 We then work with your team to develop an action plan.
-Actions are classified by size of benefit and ease of implementation, for example:
+Actions are classified by size of benefit and ease of implementation.

-Our directors are experienced logistics consultants who have worked closely with clients in a range of sectors and countries to improve or expand their warehouse and distribution centre operations, providing capacity and productivity solutions in fast changing business environments.
+The team are experienced logistics and supply chain professionals, who have worked closely with clients, across a range of sectors and countries to improve or expand their warehouse and distribution centre operations, providing capacity and productivity solutions in fast-changing business environments.

 Distribution Centre Improvement Considerations

 - How can we improve productivity in the warehouse?

 - How can we improve accuracy of stock and picking?

 - What is the true capacity of the warehouse?

 - Can we increase the throughput or storage capacity of the warehouse?